joostkremers/criticmarkup-emacs/README.md

 For comments and highlights, the choices are different: `d` to delete the comment or highlight (the text of the highlight is retained, of course), or `s` to skip the comment or highlight.

 You can interactively accept or reject all changes with `C-c * I` (that is a capital `i`).
 This will go through each change asking you what you want to do with it.
 Here, `s` skips the current change and moves on to the next one.
-In addition, you can type `q`, leaves the current change alone and quits the accept/reject session.
+In addition, you can type `q`, which leaves the current change alone and quits the accept/reject session.

 ## Key bindings ##